microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group-update.md

 You can obtain the ID of the label you want to apply to a Microsoft 365 group by using [List label](informationprotectionpolicy-list-labels.md).
 Then you can update the [assignedLabels](../resources/assignedlabel.md) property of the group with the label ID.

->**Note:** Only apps that use delegated permissions can use this API to apply a sensitivity label to a Microsoft 365 group.
+>**Note:** Use of this API to apply sensitivity labels to Microsoft 365 groups is only supported for delegated permission scenarios.

 # [HTTP](#tab/http)